C++98 Function Interfaces: Overloading and Default Parameters

 // 配置 UART

-}This way, the most common call form is reduced to just the one parameter you actually care about:
+}This leaves us with the most common call form, containing only the single parameter we truly care about:

-configure_uart(115200);And when you truly need to deviate from the default behavior, you can gradually "expand" the parameters from right to left:
+configure_uart(115200);And when we truly need to deviate from the default behavior, we can gradually "expand rightward" the parameters:

 configure_uart(115200, 8); // 只改数据位